danifunker/usbode/README.md

-# USBODE
-USBODE allows you to emulate an optical drive on nearly any computer equipped with a working USB port.
-It's like a Gotek Floppy Emulator, but for CD drives!
-It uses a Raspberry Pi Zero W or Zero W 2 to do the heavy lifting, and images are stored as .ISO files on a MicroSD card (no .Cue/.Bin support _yet_).
+# USBODE: the USB Optical Drive Emulator
+USBODE uses a Raspberry Pi Zero to emulate an optical drive over USB.
+It appears to your computer as a standard CD drive, and you can load up .ISO files stored on the Pi's MicroSD card.
+It can be easily configured over a web interface, and it can also take advantage of the Waveshare OLED hat.

 ## What can it do?
 By emulating a generic CD drive, you can:
-- Install old games without needing to fuss with physical media
+- Install and run CD-based games without the need for physical media
-- Use images of recovery media to quickly restore a computer to factory fresh
-- If your computer supports booting from USB, you can even boot from the USBODE!
-Users have installed Windows 95/98 and other OSs this way.
+- Boot from the drive to install an operating system or use recovery media
+- It even works for titles that use multiple CDs
+Since it uses a Pi to do the heavy lifting, you can also:
+- Store a collection of .ISO files on an SD card and quickly switch between them (No .CUE/.BIN support _yet_)
+- Mount .ISO images on operating systems that never had support for things like DaemonTools

 ## Requirements:
 1. A Raspberry Pi Zero W or Zero 2 W